sfc-gh-mcastro/synthetic-datasets/retail/ng/claudesonnet45/SyntheticData-Plan.md

 ### **Objective**

-To create a synthetic, yet realistic, customer review dataset for Norgesgruppen stores.
+To create a synthetic, yet realistic, customer review dataset for stores.
 This dataset should be structured to allow for joins with existing store data (@store\_list.csv), product data (@product\_list.csv), and the hackathon's structured sales data.
 The reviews should reflect a range of customer experiences, sentiments, and topics relevant to grocery shopping in Norway.

 ---